GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-106/index.md

 The `window.PERSISTENT` quota type in `webkitRequestFileSystem()` [is now deprecated](https://www.chromestatus.com/feature/5176235376246784).

-Support for the `PERSISTENT` quota type contributes some amount of complexity to the quota system, but `webkitRequestFileSystem()` is the only consumer, with relatively low usage.
+Support for the `PERSISTENT` quota type contributes some amount of complexity to the quota system, but `webkitRequestFileSystem()` is the only consumer, and it's a form of storage that never caught on and is very seldom used.

 {% include 'partials/deprecations-policy.md' %}